Mouth Body Connection

 The mouth has long been considered the gateway to the body.
 Many dentists have long believed that the connection between your oral health and overall health is clear.
 Recent research has proven this connection, making it all the more important to keep your teeth and gums in top shape.

-Our team at Bruce Gopin, DDS, MS focuses on providing you with the best dental care possible while also educating you on good oral hygiene practices.
+Our team at Bruce Gopin, DDS, MS focuses on providing you with the best dental services possible while also educating you on good oral hygiene practices.
 One of the many ways that we do this is by providing preventative and restorative treatments for gum disease.
 Gum disease is a chronic condition that can have far-reaching and prolonged effects on your oral and overall health.

 What Is the Mouth Body Connection?